Is daily project routine work enough for your success?

-Make list of all relevant tools and compare these with pros and cons of each against your project.
-If you are using functional testing tool then explore other areas like load and performance testing for you analysis.
+Make the list of all relevant tools and compare these with pros and cons of each against your project.
+If you are using the functional testing tool then explore other areas like load and performance testing for your analysis.

 #9) Help organization for CMMI appraisals: